 When you bid on a project, you are applying yourself to a major financial responsibility.
 A bid bond helps to protect the project owner, and recoup costs if you can’t complete the project.

 You shouldn’t pay any money for the bid bonds in advance, but there are some fees that should be paid throughout the performance bond process.

-Being the leader on the bond market, we can provide you with all the necessary information to get started.
+Being a leader in the bond market, we can provide you with all the necessary information to get started.
 To add more, we have most of the necessary, common industry forms available online.

-Bidding on larger public projects will require additional documentation, a credit history report, and, obtaining a performance bond to secure your bid.
+Bidding on larger public projects will require additional documentation and obtaining a performance bond to secure your bid.

-For example, any project that is more than $350,000, you will be required to provide all the necessary job specifications as illustrated by the obligee – this includes documentation and forms.
+Any project that is more than $350,000, will require you to provide necessary job specifications as illustrated by the obligee – this includes documentation and forms.

-Presenting accurate, reliable, and recent information or documents are critical and will help to make the process smoother.
-Often, obtaining a construction certified public accountant (CPA) could be beneficial, as it will add more value to your chances.
+Accurate, reliable, and recent information is critical and will help to make the process smoother.
+Often, obtaining a construction CPA (Certified Public Accountant) could be beneficial, as it will add more value to your chances.

 To get started, you will need to fill out and submit a bid invitation letter, as well as the actual bid request.
-Often, obliges demand some other necessary documents that’s why communicating with the obligee is vital.
+Often, obligees demand some other necessary documents, that’s why communicating with the obligee is vital.